The graphic below is courtesy of [http://www.fueleconomy.gov/feg/atv.shtml]. Go to that page for detailed information on all of the losses.

 In molten sodium

-current is passed through
+chloride, when a current is passed through the salt the anode oxidizes

 Table Salt as the catalyst. ...